In Zambia, the learning and earning potential of 40% of children under five has been stunted by chronic undernutrition.

 “Our farmers know what type of variety of maize to ensure that our children will come to school, will be the future leaders of our country,” says Joseph Kamana, district commissioner, Kafue Department of Agriculture.

-Students at four primary schools in the region selected by the district commissioner grew a hectare of orange maize.
+Students at four primary schools in the region selected by the district commissioner grew a hectare of vitamin A maize.
 While they cared for their crops, teachers used existing vitamin A maize cobs and posters to help the students learn about the nutritional benefits of the project.
 Once the maize was reaped, a cooking demonstration allowed students and their parents to taste their hard work.

 While all the students came away with new school supplies and a new awareness of vitamin A’s role in keeping them health, one school received a special reward for the success of their harvest.
 For their 48,880 maize cobs harvested, the Chipapa Primary School earned a hammer mill to grind maize for income and student consumption.